Beyond the Irish Question

 Opening the Field

-We anchor intentions, attune together, and open a shared relational field.
+We anchor intentions, attune to one another, and open a shared relational field, beginning with our own ground.

 A black and white photograph of two hands reaching towards each other, one above and one below, against a plain background.